Ethnoarts Competencies

 About the competency system

 The CBC Competency Manager (CBC for short) is a competency-based certification web-based tool.
 Mentors and mentees use the tool to assess, put together and manage a mentee’s consultant development program.
 This website accompanies the tool and provides additional information to guide mentors and mentees as they use CBC.
+You can learn more about CBC here.

 General Competencies